Please note a query on whether a development requires planning permission will not be considered to be a pre-application request.

 Additional meetings as required and agreed between case officer and application will be charged at £600

 Proposals relating to works to improve accessibility for people with disabilities, for example the installation of a wheelchair ramp will be exempt from charges.
-If you are uncertain you can contact the Planning Authority to query whether your proposal would be exempt via Planning Enquiry.
+Proposals which seek to retain, conserve and/ or repurpose Buildings at Risk will be exempt from charges (the building must appear on the national Buildings at Risk Register and be located within Glasgow City Council area).
+If you are uncertain, you can contact the Planning Authority to query whether your proposal would be exempt via Planning Enquiry.

 Developments that have been subject to a recent planning application that has been withdrawn at the request of the Planning Authority will not be exempt from these charges, but assuming the valid resubmission of the planning application is received within 1 year of withdrawal, the same development will not be subject to a further planning fee.